USA Equestrians Of Honor Named

 prior to the voting which selects the overall Equestrian of the

-Trophy awarded to an equestrian competing in the Olympic disciplines
+to an equestrian competing in the Olympic disciplines of dressage,

-of dressage, eventing or show jumping.
-Kappler was a member of the
+eventing and show jumping.
+O'Connor was a member of the Gold medal-winning

 Becky Grand Hart Trophy, given to an equestrian competing in international

-Ames of Jordan, MN, will be awarded the Bill Robinson Trophy, given
+Gaylord McClean of Simpsonville, KY, will be awarded the Bill

-to an equestrian competing in harness or for driving performance
+Robinson Trophy, given to an equestrian competing in harness or

 Emerson Burr Trophy for an equestrian competing in hunter classes